 The American Farm Bureau Association found that the average cost of a Thanksgiving meal in 2017 for 10 people was $49.12, about $4.91 per person for this American holiday.

-Although the price has gone down a few cents over previous years, I still think we can do even better than this, using all of the tips below to add up to big savings this year!
+Although the price has gone up a bit over previous years, I still think we can do even better than this, using all of the tips below to add up to big savings this year!

-Ways to save on Thanksgiving Dinner this year.
+Here are several ways to save money on Thanksgiving dinner this year.

 Remember that your turkey is almost half of your budget, so the more you can save on it the more you’ll have to spend on side dishes and desserts.